March 23, 2022

 You’ll spot patterns - chronic problems to fix and areas of success to exploit further - you didn’t previously know existed.
 Manually produced reports just don’t provide you with the data and analytics you need by comparison.

 In addition, based on AI analysis and factors you have previously determined, machine learning can make critical decisions for you.
+All based on the provided data to the ML model from the data annotation process.

 It can help you choose suppliers more effectively.
 It can forecast the relative impact of various factors on your supply chain and calculate which contingency measures would suit you best.
 In today’s volatile climate, it can even allow you to price products dynamically, according to sudden changes in supply and demand.